 Borzois are a friendly and affectionate breed if you treat them well, and their intelligence makes them easy to train as a family dog.

-Borzois are also a popular show dog.
+Borzois are also a favorite show dog.
 Their speed and chasing instinct make them great at agility courses, while their intelligence puts them at an advantage for rallies and obedience challenges.
 And as mentioned before, their gorgeous silky coats make them a shoo-in for beauty contests.

 So there you have it!
 Now you know a bit more about Borzois, the gentle and graceful wolf-hunters.